 “It wasn’t easy, but I was determined,” said Nathan W., sharing his path to homeownership.
-This former Army Veteran and Supportive Services for Veteran Families graduate, knows the value of hard work and perseverance.
+This former Army Veteran and Opportunity House Veteran Programs graduate knows the value of hard work and perseverance.

 His Army career started in Ft.
 Jackson, South Carolina and he returned there before leaving the Army in 1979.

 Then, Nathan worked in a variety of jobs, and in 1989, he met his wife Ruth while they both worked at Boscov’s warehouse.
 They married in 1992 and now have 3 daughters.